 A small study published in 2014 in people with knee osteoarthritis found that taking 5 grams of collagen hydrolysate (collagen peptide) dissolved in a cup of water or milk in the morning and at night after food daily for 13 weeks significantly improved symptoms compared to taking a placebo (Kumar, J Sci Food Agric 2014).
 Another 13-week study suggested greater benefit with collagen hydrolysate (also 10 grams daily) than with a more common supplement for osteoarthritis, glucosamine sulfate (Trc, Intl Orthop 2011).
 However, there was no placebo control, so it is not possible to know if either treatment was truly effective.

-A study among 80 men and women (average age 53) with self-reported knee pain found that, overall, 450 mg per day of a chicken eggshell membrane hydrosylate (BiovaFlex by Biova LLC, which funded the study) was no more effective than placebo in improving pain, stiffness or function, as there were similar improvements in both groups.
+Reductions in joint pain have been modest at best with eggshell membrane hydrolysates, which naturally contain type I collagen, elastin, and small amounts of glucosamine and chondroitin.
+A study among 80 men and women (average age 53) with self-reported knee pain found that, overall, 450 mg per day of a chicken eggshell membrane hydrolysate (BiovaFlex by Biova LLC, which funded the study) was no more effective than placebo in improving pain, stiffness or function, as there were similar improvements in both groups.
 However, the researchers then performed a sub-analysis showing that those who began the study with the most difficulty walking experienced somewhat more improvement with BiovaFlex versus placebo in knee stiffness and walking distance.
-According to Biova's website, BiovaFlex is >15% collagen, >20% elastin, and >5% glycosaminoglycans (Hewlings, J Med Food 2019).
+According to Biova'swebsite, BiovaFlex is >15% collagen, >20% elastin, and >5% glycosaminoglycans (Hewlings, J Med Food 2019).
 One product tested in this review, Ancient Nutrition Multi Collagen Protein, is listed as containing collagen from eggshell membrane.

 Building muscle and muscle strength: